jaycordaro/half-band-filter/README.md

 #### Q to float
 To convert a number from Qm.n format to floating point:

-Convert the number to floating point as if it were an integer, in other words remove the binary point Multiply by (2^−n -1)
+Convert the number to floating point as if it were an integer, remove the binary point Multiply by (2^−n -1)